 Another lake in Banff, Two Jack Lake is a beautiful place to spend some time.
 Plus, the Two Jack Lakeside Campground is my favourite campground in Banff!
 You can visit the day use area to picnic, take in the views, if you have a stand up paddleboard you can do that here, or float on the lake if you want to brave the cold!

-Tip: Buy tubes from the Great Canadian Dollar Store (203 Bear St.) and use them to float on the lake!
+Tip: Buy tubes from Dollarama (317 Banff Ave in the Cascade Shops) and use them to float on the lake!

 7. Ride the Banff Gondola up Sulphur Mountain